ksync/ksync/README.md

 Using ksync is as simple as:

 1. `ksync init` to run the server component.
-1. `ksync create --pod=my-pod local_directory remote_directory` to configure a new place to sync files.
+1. `ksync create --pod=my-pod local_directory remote_directory` to configure a folder you'd like to sync between the cluster and your local system.
 1. `ksync watch` to monitor the kubernetes API and sync.
 1. Use your favorite editor, like [Atom][atom] or [Sublime Text][st3] to modify the application.
 It will auto-reload for you remotely, in seconds.